-As soon as mud season ends in our area of Maine we enter another type of season: The season of banishing mayflies.
+As soon as mud season ends in Western Maine, we enter another type of season: The season of banishing mayflies.

-Spring and summertime are a great time to enjoy the outdoors, especially near the serene beauty of lakes or ponds in rural areas.
+Spring and summer are great times to enjoy the outdoors, especially near the serene beauty of lakes or ponds in rural areas.
 Unfortunately, swarms of mayflies can turn your idyllic experience into a nightmare.

-These flying insects can swarm in vast numbers as they become a nuisance.
-However, they can harm horses with horse fever.
+These flying insects can swarm in vast numbers and become a nuisance.
+However, they can also harm horses with horse fever.

 Therefore, it’s essential to learn how to get rid of these pesky flies near the lake or pond in your area.
 In this article, we’ll give you some tips on how to do that.